WELDING BODY PANELS WITH FLUX CORE

 Butt Welding between two 22 gauge sheet metal panels for practice.

+Practice with no backing of a welding table or any other metal behind the two pieces where the metal meets.
+This will help you practice without a heat sink.
+Next set your voltage and wire speed to the recommended value based on your Flux Core Wire diameter and the thickness of your sheet metal.
 Usually the reference table inside your welder is a good place to start.
 Make sure your parts are clean, attach the ground cable to another part of your clean sheet metal.

 Now place your welding gun with the flux stick out hovering ever so slightly in the middle of your butt joint and pull the trigger for a second or two.